mikowitz/ex_png/README.md

 * Decodes any image the PNG standard allows.
 This includes all standard bit depths, color modes, filtering and iterlacing options
-* Encodes using 8 bit depth, truecolor alpha color mode, default zlib compression, and no interlacing
+* Encodes using any options the PNG standard allows.
+See [Saving Images](#saving-images) below for the defaults `ExPng` uses, and how to override them
 * Read/write access to the image's pixels
 * Implements [Xiaolin Wu's algorithm][xw] for drawing antialiased lines
 * Works with all Elixir versions >= 1.7